gscrow/dressipi-com/cookies.markdown

 ## What Are Cookies Used For?

-Cookies can be used to recognise you when you visit Dressipi or our retail partner sites, to remember your preferences and give you personalised recommendations that are in line with your permission settings.
+Cookies can be used to recognise you when you visit Dressipi or our retail partner sites, to remember your preferences and give you personalized recommendations that are in line with your permission settings.
 Cookies also make your interactions with Dressipi faster and more secure.
 Additionally, cookies allow us to bring you useful features through Dressipi plugins such as our aggregated wish list functionality and dislike buttons.